415 Victoria Building

 Pittsburgh, PA 15261

-I am the Coordinator of the Certificate and Minor in Nursing Research.
-I teach NUR 2000 Research for Evidence-Based Practice 1, NUR 2007 Research for Evidence-Based Practice 2, NUR 2800/2801 Coordinating Clinical Trials/Practicum, and NUR 3031 Methodologies for DNP Projects.
-I serve on dissertation, DNP project, and BSN thesis committees as a chair or member.
-I serve as a preceptor for NUR 2002 Research Practicum.
+Dr. Schlenk is the Coordinator of the Certificate and Minor in Nursing Research for post-baccalaureate and post-Masters/DNP nurses.
+She serves on dissertation, DNP project, and BSN thesis committees as a chair or member.

 Physical activity promotion, correlates of adherence to treatment regimen, mHealth technology, quality improvement methodology, rheumatology, and cardiovascular risks.